 In 2016, Duke Dining finalized an aspirational sustainability plan to address how and where campus food is grown and raised, processed, transported, prepared and discarded.
 The plan also highlights the impact these attributes have on health, the environment, society and the economy.
 It includes targets in food procurement in several major food categories, including produce, meat, and dairy.

-This past year, Duke Dining hired its first Sustainability & Quality Control Manager and established a 2017 baseline for sustainable procurement efforts.
-This progress is included in the first Dining report on the ambitious sustainable procurement program.
+Duke Dining hired its first Sustainability & Quality Control Manager and established a 2017 baseline for sustainable procurement efforts.
+This progress is included in Dining's fiscal year 2019 report on the ambitious sustainable procurement program.
 In recognition of these efforts, Duke Dining recently received the Gold Award in Sustainable Procurement from the National Association of College and University Dining Services and the Marketplace received a 3-Star Green Restaurant Certification from the Green Restaurant Association.

 Duke Dining has furthered sustainable efforts with the Marketplace, the first-year student dining facility on East Campus, recently became certified by the Marine Stewardship Council (MSC), an international non-profit organization established to safeguard seafood supplies and to help create a more sustainable seafood market.
 Learn more about Dining’s sustainability efforts.

 There are several community gardens at Duke, as well as the Duke Campus Farm, at which members of the Duke community are growing their own healthy and sustainable food.
 The student-run Duke Community Garden is located on Central Campus, next to the Smart Home.
 The Mosaic Community Garden is located at the Center for Documentary Studies, near East Campus.